hypervel/hypervel.org/docs/docs/mail.md

 #### Queueing a Mail Message

 Since sending email messages can negatively impact the response time of your application, many developers choose to queue email messages for background sending.
-Laravel Hyperf makes this easy using its built-in [unified queue API](/docs/queues).
+Hypervel makes this easy using its built-in [unified queue API](/docs/queues).
 To queue a mail message, use the `queue` method on the `Mail` facade after specifying the message's recipients:

 ```php
 Mail::to($request->user())